TabelO-1/DND/Characters/Players/Illeva(Dax).md

 She(?) wants to side with all factions to make everyone happy.
 A peace monk, only helping the pirates to allow them to get what they want.
 They would react if the pirates couldn't be satisfied and began war.

+Guardian of the Sea Interaction:
+Firstly you must be near a source of water greater in size than a gallon.
+More water = more this deity can do.
+Second, you must pray to your god, using an action and succeed for something to happen.
+The DC will vary by what you are attempting to accomplish.
+Thirdly you must spend time in the game devoting yourself to your god, doing things in its name, praying to it, etc..
+Despite your deep and long devotion it will take time for the response of meaningfulness.
+This is for a reason: despite the devotion, your character has been gone for some time.